hubtel/Smsgh.UssdFramework/README.md

 * Explicit routing.
 * Integrated session store.
 * Step based flow.
-* Unnecessary abstractions that limits flexiblity.
+* Unnecessary abstractions that limit flexiblity.

 __Smsgh.UssdFramework__ addresses these and a lot more by focusing on simplicity.